INTERSTELLAR LIGHTHOUSES

 In the 1930's, Georges Lemaitre, a Catholic priest, proposed the Big Bang theory of creation.
 Einstein, himself, applauded this theory.

-Of course, modern science accepts the "Big Bang" theory of creation which would put the age of the Universe at 13.2 billion years (give or take), and the diameter of a spherical Universe could be about 26.4 billion light years (assuming expansion from some "central point" at the speed of light). |
+Of course, modern science accepts the "Big Bang" theory of creation which would put the age of the Universe at 13.2 billion years (give or take), and the diameter of a spherical Universe could be about 26.4 billion light years (assuming expansion from some "central point" at light speed). |

 HUGE INTERSTELLAR DISTANCES introduce problematic communication delays.
 EXAMPLE: Let ship be at position A, 3 LYs from Earth.
 Thus, vessel's status report takes 3 years to reach Earth.